harshitakoranga/MyCare/README.md

-# MyCare
+# DBMS-project (using mysql)
 A end to end database focused portal for patient registration, organizing information and fixing appointments with healthcare professionals.